1 Star2 Stars3 Stars4 Stars5 Stars Vote Average: 4.46 Stars!

 For it was Polish defiance of Adolf Hitler’s demand to negotiate the return of Danzig, a German town put under Polish control after World War I, that gave birth to the Hitler-Stalin Pact, which led to Katyn.

 After the German invasion on Sept.
-1, 1939, ignited the war, attacked from the east on Sept.
+1, 1939, ignited the war, Joseph Stalin attacked Poland from the east on Sept.
 17, capturing much of the Polish officer corps.

 In April 1940, on Stalin’s order, the Soviet Secret Police, the NKVD, murdered virtually the entire leadership of the nation, including 8,000 officers and near twice that number of intellectuals and civilian leaders.
 Some 4,000 were shot with their hands tied behind their backs in Katyn Forest.